Broker-dealers that recommend or sell private placements have additional requirements under FINRA and SEC rules. These requirements include:

 - FINRA Rule 5123 (Private Placements of Securities) requires firms to file with FINRA's Corporate Financing Department within 15 calendar days of the date of first sale of a private placement, a private placement memorandum, term sheet or other offering document, or indicate that no such offerings documents were used.

 Firms also must file any amendments or exhibits to the offering document with the Corporate Financing Department within ten days of being provided to any investor.
 The information filed with the Corporate Financing Department is subject to confidential treatment.
 Firms should submit offering documents as searchable PDFs via the private placement filing system in the Firm Gateway.
 Please note, 5122/5123 Notifications are "notice" filings.
 As such, FINRA will not respond to the filings with a comment letter nor provide a clearance letter.

 - Corporate Financing Private Placement Filing System User Guide

 - Frequently Asked Questions regarding Private Placements

 - Instructions for Requesting Entitlement to the Information Requests Application in the Firm Gateway

 Due Diligence and Suitability of Private Placements

-FINRA will examine firms’ private placement activity to ascertain whether firms are taking reasonable steps to validate that investors meet accredited investor standards.
+FINRA will examine firms’ private placement activity to ascertain whether firms are conducting a reasonable inquiry of the issuer and offering.

-Also, the recent Regulation D amendments do not diminish a firm's responsibility to conduct adequate due diligence on its offerings to ensure any recommendations to purchase securities in a private placement are suitable.
+The recent Regulation D amendments do not alter a firm's responsibility to conduct adequate due diligence on its offerings to ensure any recommendations to purchase securities in a private placement are suitable.